sspinc/avro2kafka/README.md

 The Kafka topic to publish to.
 This value is required.

 `-k, --key KEY`
 The fields in the avro that will act as keys for Kafka.
-If not supplied, messages will not be partioned, hence log compaction won't work.
+If not supplied, unique and undefined keys will be generated, hence log compaction won't work.

 `-h, --help`
 Prints help